Mr. Peanut Building

 Obici realized that repeat business would be the key to his success and he wanted his brand name to be associated with quality.
 In 1908, Obici’s firm was incorporated as Planters Nut and Chocolate Company.
 In 1916, the Planters founder married peanut vendor, Louise Musante, who would later help her husband run the Planters factory in Suffolk, VA.
 In that same year, Planters introduced the world to Mr. Peanut.

-Collectors agree that Mr. Peanut is a popular collectible ranging from mechanic banks to salt and pepper shakers.
-Mr. Peanut collectibles command high prices.
-For instance, a Mr. Peanut collector in Massachusetts shelled out more than $20K to buy an authentic Mr. Peanut coin operated scale.
-Even basic Mr. Peanut collectibles don’t come cheap as a vintage Mr. Peanut store display jar with peanut finials and Mr. Peanut toys sell for prices ranging from $200 to $2,000.
-I predict you will see a rise in the prices for Mr. Peanut collectibles in about 10 years or about 2016 when Mr. Peanut turns 100 years old.
+Collectors agree that Mr. Peanut is a popular figure and known to many collectible objects ranging from mechanical banks to salt and pepper shakers.
+Mr. Peanut collectibles command high prices on the market.
+For instance, a Mr. Peanut collector in Massachusetts shelled out more than $20,000 to buy an authentic Mr. Peanut coin operated scale.
+Mr. Peanut collectibles don’t come cheap.
+A vintage Mr. Peanut store display jar with peanut finials and select Mr. Peanut toys sell for prices ranging from $200 to $2,000.
 Collectors are nuts about Mr. Peanut!

 Request an online appraisal for your Mr. Peanut collectible from Dr. Lori.